scuzzydude/asimov/asimov.md

 #### Linked Stakes

-It is critical to the functioning of the system is that the Foundation be a legitimate system of governance, run by responsible people and not machines or legal entities.
+It is critical that the Foundation be a legitimate system of governance, run by responsible people and not machines or legal entities.

-Through people known to each other, you can establish a strong linked chain.
+Through people known to each other in the material world, a chain of linked pledges can be established.

 By using linked stakes, we can establish a legitimate organization of people, prior to establishing the infrastructure required for deterministic pledge identification.
-This is a recursive bootstrap, we need a governance system to supervise the installation of the infrastructure.
+This is a recursive bootstrap, we need a governance system to fund, design, supervise and regulate Second Foundation's security infrastructure.

-All linked stakes are contingent upon identity validation before and distribution occurs.
+All linked stakes are contingent upon identity validation before a pledge's addresses are validated.

 If you're interested in directly participating in The Foundation, make a commitment stake, and request a linked staking code.